Robert Graves Poetry Prize

 The 2020 competition is now open for entries.
 Deadline 31 July 2020.

 Sponsored by Marcus Beale Architects

-The Robert Graves Poetry prize is now open and accepting submissions.
-The Prize is a collaboration between the Roehampton Poetry Centre, based at the university, and Wimbledon BookFest.
-We are so glad that Marcus Beale Architects continue to sponsor the prize into its third year.
+The Robert Graves Poetry prize is open and accepting submissions.
+The Prize is a collaboration between the Roehampton Poetry Centre, based at Roehampton University and Wimbledon BookFest.

 If you have any questions please contact email@example.com

 [Robert Graves Illustration: Sydney James]